aman-malviya/Quiz-Platform/README.md

-# A web application for conduct online quizzes
+# A web application for conducting online quizzes